WebF0x/GravitySimulator/README.md

 GravitySimulator
 ================

-Create particuls of different mass and speed and watch them interact with each other.
+Create particles of different mass and speed and watch them interact with each other.

 Screenshot:
 -----------